 Size & Activity Level

 The Beagle will range from 22-42 pounds and belong to the Hound Group.
 Heights range in two sizes: 13 inches and 15 inches.
-This is an active breed who needs long frequent walks during the day.
+This is an active breed that needs long frequent walks during the day.
 Because of their small size Beagles can do well in an apartment.
-Definetely, a fenced yard is a necessity since he's a wanderer by nature, as his nose leads him around.
+Definitely, a fenced yard is a necessity since he's a wanderer by nature, as his nose leads him around.

 Care & Grooming

 The breed is a chowhound who needs plenty of exercise to keep off the pounds.
 Their short easy-care coat is prone to moderate shedding.
 Occasional bathing is necessary when they smell stinky.
 Also, their large floppy ears should be cleaned regularly.